Shipping Glossary

 USPS

 USPS tracking numbers are 20-22 digits long (e.g., 9400111899223100001234).
-Free tracking is included with all USPS shipping services.
-Track at usps.com or via the USPS Mobile app.
-USPS Tracking provides scans at major processing facilities.
+Tracking is included at no extra charge on every USPS shipping service.
+Track at usps.com or in the USPS Mobile app.
+USPS Tracking provides scans at major processing facilities, so early-stage updates can lag a day behind FedEx or UPS.

 FedEx